milesmcc/personal/content/portfolio/programming.md

 I love computing; I enjoy building systems, as well as just programming for programming's sake.
 (The [Joy of Computing](https://joy.recurse.com)!)

-I am experienced with Python, Rust, Java, and Haskell, as well as the typical assortment web technologies (HTML, JavaScript, CSS, React, Vue, Svelte, and Angular).
-I'm also comfortable using Docker, Kubernetes, Git, Linux, and other systems.
+I am experienced with Python, Rust, and Java, as well as the typical assortment web technologies (HTML, JavaScript, CSS, React, Vue, Svelte, and Angular).
+I'm also comfortable using Docker, Kubernetes, Git, Linux, SQL, and other "core" systems.
+I have a special love for Elixir and the Erlang ecosystem, even though I haven't used it in production yet.
+I'm familiar with C, Haskell, C++, and many other programming languages.

-I have some experience with cryptography and the network stack.
+I have some experience with cryptography, the network stack, database theory, and distributed systems.

 For more information about my programming background, check out my [GitHub profile](https://github.com/milesmcc/).